browserengineering/book/book/embeds.md

 ``` {.python expected=False}
 class ImageLayout(EmbedLayout):
     def layout(self, zoom):
         super().layout(zoom)
         self.width = device_px(self.node.image.width, zoom)
         self.height = max(
                 device_px(self.node.image.height, zoom),
                 linespace(self.font))
 ```

-Notice how the positioning of an image depends on the font size of the element (the `ImageLayout` class coming up has some code for that also).
+Notice how the positioning of an image depends on the font size of the element, via the call to the the layout method of `EmbedLayout` in the superclass.
 Input elements already had that, but those elements generally have text in them, but images do not.
 That means that a "line" consisting of only an image still has has an implicit font affecting its layout somehow.^[In fact, a page with only a single image and no text or CSS at all still has a font size (the default font size of a web page), and the image's layout depends on it.
 This is a very common source of confusion for web developers.
-In a real browser, it can be fixed by forcing an image into a block or other layout mode via the `display` CSS property.]
+In a real browser, it can be avoided by forcing an image into a block or other layout mode via the `display` CSS property.]

 That's unintuitive---there is no font in an image, why does this happen?
 The reason is that, as a type of inline layout, images are designed to flow